kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Tips-and-Tricks.md

 #### Examples

-* To run the study with ID 4 and batch with ID 2 with an **MTurk** worker on a local JATOS use
+* To run the study with ID 4 and batch with ID 2 with an <Hl>MTurk</Hl> worker on a local JATOS use

   ```
   http://localhost:9000/publix/myStudyCode?workerId=123456&assignmentId=abcdef